aws-samples/eks-workshop/content/beginner/130_exposing-service/accessing.md

 #### Accessing the Service

-Kubernetes supports 2 primary modes of finding a Service: environment variables and DNS.
+Kubernetes supports 2 primary modes of finding a Service:

+* environment variables
+* DNS.

 The former works out of the box while the latter requires the CoreDNS cluster add-on (automatically installed when creating the EKS cluster).